alexnm/house-moldovan-blog/src/posts/spotlights/sapa.md

 ## Our experience

 The landscape is beautiful, but what impressed us most is how the locals lived.
-Như explained a lot regarding that, and even took us inside some locals homes.
+Như explained a lot about that, and even took us inside some locals homes.
 We have to say that for us that was a life-changing experience - our perception of poor and simple living was never the same again.

 Also, people there have a sense of hard work and perseverance that is not easy to find in the wealthier countries nowadays.
-Such an example is the fact that Như is a self-taught English speaker, with a lot of knowledge of the area, even if, until we met her, she had never been to Hanoi.
+Such an example is the fact that Như is a self-taught English speaker, with a lot of knowledge of the area.
+A surprising thing for us was that until we met her, she had never been to Hanoi.

 <figure>
   <img src="/img/vietnam/sapa1.jpg" alt="">